-Scott admits he’s a hypochondriac and likes to go to the doctor for even small things – we’re not suggesting that – (let the hangnails heal) BUT don’t wait too long to get care when you’re ill.
+While some of you may be a slight hypochondriac, going to the doctor for the smallest things (that hangnail will heal), don’t swing too far the other way either.
+Do not wait until you are seriously ill to see a professional.
 A hospital stay for pneumonia is so much more expensive than a round of antibiotics before your illness gets too bad.

 4. Don’t avoid those bills.
 Be proactive.

 Finally, don’t avoid those ugly bills.
 Sit down, take a deep breath, and figure out some next steps.